HalberdOfPineapple/MInference/mtraining/README.md

 ### Artifact Available

-The artifact is archived on Zenodo , see the corresponding DOI in HotCRP review page.
+The artifact is archived on Zenodo, see the corresponding DOI in HotCRP review page.

-### Artifact Functional: Evaluation Protocol
+### Artifact Functional

 #### Level 1 — Operator Correctness (minimum: 2 GPUs, ≥40GB VRAM each)